-2.16 National policy seeks to manage car use but not ownership.
+- 2.16 National policy seeks to manage car use but not car ownership.
 Car use responds to non-car accessibility levels but car ownership need not.
 Thus residential parking standards are not considered to be directly amenable to the same zonal approach that applies to non-residential development.
-However, car ownership does respond to other factors that can relate to locational characteristics.
-The characteristics that could reduce car ownership levels include:

-Locational characteristics:

-- housing with high accessibility to shops, jobs and services - housing with high accessibility to a wide range of public transport services. - 2.17 In light of this, there are areas within the town where it is considered that lower levels of parking provision are likely to be appropriate.
-Accessibility zones are shown on Map 1(2) and are based on the locational criteria mentioned above to set out areas where lower levels of car ownership are likely (explained in more detail within Appendix B).
+Car ownership responds to other factors that can relate to locational characteristics, which may reduce car ownership levels, including: - housing with high accessibility to shops, jobs and services - housing with high accessibility to a wide range of public transport services. - 2.17 In light of this, there are areas within the town where it is considered that lower levels of parking provision are likely to be appropriate.
+Accessibility Zones are shown on Map 1(2) and are based on the locational criteria mentioned above to set out areas where lower levels of car ownership are likely (explained in more detail within Appendix1).